-Production Plasma is processed by pooling and thawing thousands of donations in a so-called plasma pool.
+Production: Plasma is processed by pooling and thawing thousands of donations in a so-called plasma pool.
 This plasma pooled is tested for HIV, hepatitis and parvovirus B19 markers.

-Positive pools are rejected.
+Positive pools are destroyed.
 The different fractions of the plasma that constitute the raw material for an end product are separated by fractionation using variations in alcohol content, temperature and pH value, and numerous additional processing steps then yield clotting factors, immunoglobulins and albumin.
-Multiple simultaneous filtration, depletion and pasteurisation steps contribute to the inactivation and elimination of viruses and thrombogenic factors, to ensure the best possible safety for the end products.
+Multiple stages of filtration, depletion and pasteurisation are then carried out to deactivate and eliminate viruses and thrombogenic factors, and to reduce prions to ensure the final product is as safe as possible.

 The full manufacturing process from plasma donation to delivery of the medication lasts around seven to eight months.
-Final release of the products follows - separately for each lot produced - in Germany by the Paul Ehrlich Institute.
+Final release of the products follows - separately for each batch produced - in Germany by the Paul Ehrlich Institute.